Amen Ogbongbemiga: College career

 Ogbongbemiga played in all 13 games as a sophomore, logging 12 tackles, three for loss, 1.5 sacks, and a fumble recovery.
 Against rival Oklahoma he recorded a sack of Kyler Murray, and a season-high three tackles.
 He matched that statistic against South Alabama as well.
 He was named team captain during both the Oklahoma, and South Alabama games.
 He had an important blocked punt in an Oklahoma State win over Boise State.
 He also led all Oklahoma State special teams players with six tackles.
 He was awarded the OSU Outstanding Special Teams Player award as well as named first-team academic all-Big 12 following the season.

 He was voted team captain for the 2019 season and performed well, finishing the season ranked sixth in the Big 12 with 100 tackles.
 He led the team with 15.5 tackles for loss and 5 sacks.
 Against Texas A&M, he recorded a season-high 12 tackles, also amassing a sack and fumble recovery in the annual Texas Bowl.
 He also recorded his first career interception late in a win over Iowa State.
 In games against Texas and West Virginia he recorded 11 tackles, also recording 10 in a game against Oregon State.
 He was team captain in games against Oklahoma, Baylor, and Tulsa.
 He ended the season gaining Second-team All-Big 12 and First-team Academic All-Big 12 honors, as well as the Leslie O'Neal award, for the best defensive player on the team.

 He remained the team captain for his senior season, leading OSU in tackles in six of its eleven games.
 He was a semifinalist for the Lott IMPACT Trophy, an honorable mention for defensive player of the year, a First-team All-Academic selection for the fourth straight year, and a Second-team All-Big 12 selection for the second consecutive year.
 He started every game and was the game captain in games against Kansas, Oklahoma, Baylor, and Miami.
 He finished the season with 81 tackles, only one shy of their 2020 leader Malcolm Rodriguez.
 He led the Cowboys in tackles in the games against West Virginia (13), Kansas (5), Texas (10), Kansas State (8), Texas Tech (11), and TCU (12).
 His 13 tackles against West Virginia were a career-high.
 He also recorded 2.5 sacks and three quarterback hurries during the season.
-In the game against TCU, he had three forced fumbles in under 19 minutes, only one shy of the NCAA's single game recovery record.
+In the game against TCU, he had three forced fumbles in under 19 minutes, only one shy of the NCAA's single game record.
 He was named Big 12 Player of the Week following the game.
-He chose to forgo remaining eligibility and instead declare for the NFL Draft.
+He chose to forgo remaining eligibility and instead declare for the NFL draft.